Heart disease is America’s number one killer, and perhaps like no other chronic illness, diet plays a major role in lifetime risk.

-Here’s the reality: heart disease is America’s number one killer, and perhaps like no other chronic illness, diet plays a massive role in an individual’s long term risk for heart attack and stroke.
-Although a heart attack may come on suddenly, heart disease is a death by a thousand cuts, it smolders for years, often starting in childhood, so the lesson is clear: even diets you feel fantastic on short term can be harmful over the long term.
+Although a heart attack may come on suddenly, heart disease is a death by a thousand cuts, smoldering for years, and often starting in childhood, so the lesson is clear: even diets you feel fantastic on short term can be harmful over the long term.

 Why is the ketogenic diet popular?

-Under normal circumstances, the human body burns sugar as fuel.
+Under normal circumstances, the human body burns carbs and sugar as fuel.
 We break down the bread, rice, and oats we eat and convert it into glucose to power all of our activities.
 The brain loves glucose and so do babies in the womb.
-In fact, one theory as to why babies born at higher altitude are more likely to be underweight is they aren’t getting sufficient glucose for proper growth in thinner air.
-So yes, glucose is the universal fuel source for all our cells.
-However, in today’s fast food, standard American diet ridden world, many of us get too much glucose, and when we eat more glucose than the body can store or burn, we convert it into fat.
+Glucose is the universal fuel source for all our cells.
+However, in today’s fast food, standard American diet world, many of us get too much glucose, and when we eat more glucose than the body can store or burn, we convert it into fat.
 Chronically elevated blood glucose drives inflammation and disease.

 Enter the ketogenic diet.